 With just a small tax refund, one of the best things you can do is beef up your emergency fund.
 Even if you already have an emergency fund — and kudos if you do — most Americans have far less than the oft-recommended “three to six months” of funds set aside.

 If you earn $60,000 and live paycheck to paycheck, for example, the recommended amount in your emergency fund would be $15,000 to $30,000, but studies show that nearly 56% of Americans would have trouble covering an unexpected expense of just $1,000.

 Add to Your Investments

 Thanks to the introduction of zero-commission and fractional-share investing, it’s never been easier to add small sums to your portfolio.
 If you receive a $400 tax refund and are a big fan of Amazon stock, for example, you can easily add to your position by buying about 0.14 shares at current prices.
-In the not-too-distant past, that would not have been possible, as you would have been required to purchase at least one share, about $2,957 as of March 3, 2022.

 Additionally, the purchase wouldn’t have made financial sense, as commissions would have eaten up a good portion of your investment.
 Nowadays, it’s simple to add a small amount to your investments, and it’s also a prudent idea of where to put a small tax return if you have a long-term perspective.